Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the GeForce GTX 460 2GB is 71% faster than the Radeon HD 6770 in general, because of its higher data rate. (explain)
+Memory BandwidthIn theory, the GeForce GTX 460 2GB is 71% faster than the Radeon HD 6770 overall, because of its higher bandwidth. (explain)

-Texel RateThe GeForce GTX 460 2GB is a bit (about 5%) faster with regards to AF than the Radeon HD 6770. (explain)
+Texel RateThe GeForce GTX 460 2GB will be a small bit (about 5%) faster with regards to anisotropic filtering than the Radeon HD 6770. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison